 Students in the Taubman College Urban and Regional Planning Program, a Planning Accreditation Board (PAB) certified program, are eligible for the AICP Candidate Pilot Program.
 This program allows master students to take the AICP exam following graduation, rather than waiting until they have achieved the required two years of professional planning experience.
 Upon passing the exam, a planner is considered an AICP Candidate until completing and verifying their professional experience.
-Some employers will pay for AICP certification and study materials; here is some information to support the certification.
+Some employers will pay for AICP certification and study materials.

 The FAICP designation is for Fellows of the AICP, which is an honor bestowed to those members of the American Institute of Certified Planning with the highest levels of professional impact and service to the field.
 Two Taubman College faculty members, Professor Emeritus Robert Marans, and Professor June Thomas, have been inducted into the AICP College of Fellows.